jhook777/5hell-for-Grey-Hack-the-Game/README.md

 MIT license superscedes old 5hell license.

 All of 5hell's documentation is built into 5hell's source code!
-A user named Arcane has made this tool to extract help info from the source! https://github.com/Arc8ne/5hell-Documentation-Extractor
+A contributor named Arcane has made this tool to extract help info from the source! https://github.com/Arc8ne/5hell-Documentation-Extractor

 Normal build: